 After these unprecedented successes, the career of Julie Andrews always lived under the shadow of these two iconic performances.
 Despite forays into new movies, Julie Andrews admitted she often felt typecast due to the lasting impression left by her performance in these productions.
-However, she retained great fondness for her role in The Sound of Music.
+However, she retained a great fondness for her role in The Sound of Music.

 In 1983, she received her third Oscar nomination for her performance of Victoria Grant and Count Victor Grezhinski in the film Victor/Victoria.

 In the 1990s, she made a successful return to the theatre.
 However, in the late 1990s, a throat operation meant she was left unable to sing.
 Although her voice has recovered somewhat, it has never been the same.
 Commenting on her loss of voice, Julie Andrews said:

 “I’m not quite sure what I was supposed to learn from all of that.
 It did bother me.
 I can’t say that I wasn’t devastated.
 Singing, with an orchestra, being able to sing, was what I’d known my entire life.
 Whatever happened, I think I found so much to keep me feeling that I’m contributing still.”